VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Profile/Objects/RegisterOrganizationType.md

 # RegisterOrganizationType

-The `RegisterOrganizationType` represents the details of an organization during the registration process.
+This type represents the details of an organization during the registration process.

 ## Fields